 Keep in mind that most software providers offer a trial evaluation period.
 During this time, train your team and test how this tool affects your team's overall performance.
 Gather the feedback from your team and make the final decision based on it.

 P.S.
 We know the struggle of choosing the right app – our summary of the remote working tools can help you.
 We compiled a good overview of the best tools in 2020 in three categories — video conferencing, task and project management, and content collaboration.
+And you can always give a try to Infolio – it’s free.

 5/ Implement a new communication procedure